-Below are sixty fun free team building activities that can improve teamwork, develop trust, and enhance problem solving skills and the best part is, the majority of these team challenges can be delivered anywhere, by anyone and with limited or no equipment.
+Below are more than a hundred fun, free team building activities that can improve teamwork, develop trust, and enhance problem solving skills and the best part is, the majority of these team challenges can be delivered anywhere, by anyone and with limited or no equipment.

-All you have to do is click on the link of one of the team building activities and you will be taken to an information page containing: challenge description, equipment requirements and suggested learning outcomes.
+All you have to do is click on the link of one of the team building activities and you will be taken to an information page containing: a challenge description, equipment requirements, and suggested learning outcomes.

 Free Team Building Activities

-The group stand in an outward facing circle with their backs to one another.
-As a team they have to count as high as they can out loud with only one person saying a number at a time.
+The group stands in an outward-facing circle with their backs to one another.
+As a team, they have to count as high as they can out loud with only one person saying a number at a time.
 This is a guessing game that focuses on listening skills and strategy.

-Here are a selection of quick and easy to deliver blindfold team building challenges.
+Here is a selection of quick and easy-to-deliver blindfold team building challenges.
 These blindfold activities can be delivered in less than 20 minutes and only require a blindfold and a rope.
 Great for developing communication skills, especially active listening and they are also good fun!

 Blindfolded participants are given a route by their partners, and then tasked with retracing their steps without any instruction to try and end up as close to the start point as possible.

-Blindfolded and under pressure, the group have to work together in a race against the clock to put up a tent.
-Blindfold tent build is a great challenge for developing communication and leadership skills.
+Blindfolded and under pressure, the group has to work together in a race against the clock to put up a tent.
+This team building activity is a great challenge for developing communication and leadership skills.

-One person is selected to stand in the middle of the circle wearing a blindfold, the objective of the challenge is for the rest of the group to pass a selected object (such a tin with marbles in) around the circle without making any noise.
+One person is selected to stand in the middle of the circle wearing a blindfold.
+The objective of the team challenge is for the rest of the group to pass a selected object (such as a tin with marbles in it) around the circle without making any noise.

-Working as a team, blindfolded participants follow a rope and try to navigate their way round a series of obstacles.
-Trust, support, leadership and communication is essential for this challenge.
+Working as a team, blindfolded participants follow a rope and try to navigate their way around a series of obstacles.
+Trust, support, leadership, and communication are essential for this challenge.

 The objective of this fun blindfold activity is for smaller sub-teams to work together and communicate effectively to retrieve a bomb before the other teams.
-This challenge focusses on communication, trust and cooperation.
+This challenge focuses on communication, trust, and cooperation.

 In smaller teams, blindfolded team members must be guided into a pen by the shepherd giving them verbal commands.
 The team that pens the most amount of sheep in the quickest time, wins the challenge.

-All aboard is easy to run and effective team based challenge, where the group have to fit inside a defined space (using either a rope or a tarpaulin).
+All aboard is easy to run an effective team-based challenge, where the group has to fit inside a defined space (using either a rope or a tarpaulin).
 Once the group has achieved this, the size of the area decreases, becoming smaller and smaller over time.

-Working in pairs, one person must describe a shape without naming it, whilst their partner must try to draw the shape they are describing to try and get as close the original shape as possible.
-This activity focusses heavily on verbal communication and listening skills.
+Working in pairs, one person must describe a shape without naming it, whilst their partner must try to draw the shape they are describing to try and get as close to the original shape as possible.
+This activity focuses heavily on verbal communication and listening skills.

 Participants line up in a straight line side-by-side.
-They are then asked to get in order by their birthdays (month and day, year isn’t necessary), however they are not allowed to talk.
+They are then asked to get in order by their birthdays (month and day, the year isn’t necessary), however, they are not allowed to talk.
 You can also get them to get in order by height, shoe size, favourite colour etc.

 Group members make choices (express their opinions) in front of other people by getting on and off an imaginary bus.